tsukaoyuki/2EsT/README.md

 # 2EsT
- ResNet-34 on the CIFAR-10 dataset and plotted the number of steps and the SFO complexities of SGD using Armijo/Constant condition for batch sizes smaller than $2^5$.
+ Training ResNet-34 on the CIFAR-10 dataset and plotted the number of steps and the SFO complexities of SGD using Armijo/Constant condition for batch sizes smaller than $2^5$.
 Please see  CIFAR10_K_n.png and CIFAR10_Kb_b.png.